 - Use cash whenever possible, when it’s gone it’s gone

-- Track what you spend, write down everything you spend money on
+- Track what you spend, and write down everything you spend money on

 - Sell items in your house you are not using or may never use (extra income) it also makes you think twice about spending money on things you don’t need

-- Cash is self-control, it takes some work but so worth it
+- Cash is self-control, it takes some work but is so worth it

 - Have fun going on cheaper dates